-Operations management and supervision, Safety Staff, and Training Staff are responsible for ensuring and documenting the compliance of and sufficiency with fixed-route bus service delivery operations policies and procedures.
+Operations management and supervision, Safety Staff, and Training Staff are responsible for ensuring and documenting the system's compliance with and sufficiency of its operations policies and procedures.
 We have checklists and forms that we use to drive and document our operations monitoring activities.
 This documentation is stored within our safety performance monitoring files located in the Safety Office.